cklukas/TakeoutDates/README.md

 Do not use this tool if you are not comfortable with the risks of modifying file timestamps.
 Always back up your files before running this tool.

+During execution (--set-file-dates option), the tool will update file timestamps but will not output any progress information.

 ## Features

 - Recursively scans a folder for '.supplemental-metadata.json' files.